 In 1975 only one carousel figure was introduced: the Bicentennial Carousel Horse ‘Ticonderoga’, seen here.
 Like the previous carousel figures, it was originally set at a 500-pc limit which was then reduced to 350; the edition was filled quickly and so this piece was made only for three years (1975, 1976 and 1977)

 After 1975 there was a break in the introduction of new carousel pieces until 1981, when three new carousel pieces were introduced.
 This one is Carousel Bull ‘Plutus’ who is 10” high (porcelain) and 12” high overall.
 Again we see Cybis shooting for an edition of 500 but later cutting it down to 325.
 The original price was $1125 and the edition was closed before 1988.
+The designer was Susan Eaton who did most of the carousel horses.

 The third carousel figure for 1981 was Carousel Pony ‘Sugarplum’, seen with the carousel equines.